source-stream/airport-app-data/README.md

 ## Rules
 The test application should be written predominantly using Java.
 Using HTML, CSS & Javascript for the display of data will be looked at favourably, as this will help show your front-end abilities.
-Don't spend too much time on it.
+Don't spend too much time on it, though.
 The aim of this test is to understand your coding style and approach to solving problems.
 We estimate that this task should take 1 ~ 3 hours, give or take ...
 First, ``checkout`` this project to obtain the [flight data](flights.csv) CSV file, and create a separate project for your application using Spring Boot and Gradle.